dayanell/cyAutomation/README.md

 ## Test Execution

-You can view and pull the code from the Git repository:
+You can view and pull the code from this  Git repository.

 - [GitHub Repository](https://github.com/dayanell/cyAutomation)